-None of these amended HKFRSs effective on 1 January 2021 has a material impact on the Group's results and financial position for the current or prior period.
+None of these amended HKFRSs effective on 1 January 2022 has a material impact on the Group's results and financial position for the current or prior period.
 The Group has not early applied any new or amended HKFRSs that are not yet effective for the current accounting period.
+Impact on the applications of these new or amended HKFRSs are summarised below.